 The online Early Childhood Certificate of Achievement is designed to provide coursework to prepare students to apply for the state awarded New Mexico Child Development Certificate under the auspices of the New Mexico Child Development Board.

-The Associate of Arts in Early Childhood Education degree consists of 71 credits and can be completed in five semesters.
+The Associate of Arts in Early Childhood Education degree consists of 65 credits and can be completed in four semesters.

-The Certificate of Achievement in Early Childhood Education consists of 11 credits and can be completed in two semesters.
+The Certificate of Achievement in Early Childhood Education consists of 11 credits and can be completed in one semesters.